fccm/ocaml-sdl2-minigames/README.txt

 from a very minimal state (file number 0) and the following files add new elements, features or refinements of the source code.

+You can compare two following files with the command: diff -u shmup7.ml shmup8.ml

 The documentation is provided into separated files with the same number and -en for English language and -fr for French language.